PrincetonUniversity/PsyNeuLink/README.md

          - a single InputState:
               its value serves as the input to the mechanism it receives one or more Mapping Projections from other mechanisms
-         - one or more MechanismParameterStates: their values serve as the parameters of the mechanism's kwExecuteMethod (self.execute), each of which receives typically one (but possibly more) ControlSignal projections
+         - one or more ParameterStates: their values serve as the parameters of the mechanism's kwExecuteMethod (self.execute), each of which receives typically one (but possibly more) ControlSignal projections
          - a single OutputState: